haic-miccai/haic-miccai.github.io/README.md

 - Patient-facing models

-**Human-in-the-loop model training**
+**Human-in-the-loop model training and fine-tuning**

-- Interactive learning and fine-tuning approaches
+- Interactive learning and fine-tuning approaches and applications

 - Active learning approaches and applications